LettUsGrow/Lettus-Grow/README.md

 + Next you will need to install MongoDB: https://www.mongodb.com/download-center.
 I'm not particularly familiar with MongoDB, but it's fairly easy to get running.
 First, create a new folder called `data` at the root of this directory.
 Once you have downloaded MongoDB you should have lots of applications in its `bin` folder.
 The one we're interested in is `mongod`.
 In a new command window, type `[path/to/mongod] --dbpath [/route/to/data]`.
 This will create a running database that basically acts like a locally hosted server, available at the port 27017.
 + If you are editing a SASS file, it's best to open a new tab from the root of this directory and type `sass --watch sass:public/css`, which will automatically update the public CSS files as your update the SASS.
 + If all is going well, run the application with `node app.js`.
 This just creates a locally hosted version of the server, only available from the computer running it.

+## Notes
++ The server is losely built around the Model View Controller (MVC) framework.
+The model being the data, the view being the webpage and the controller tying both of them together.
+The view templates (*Pug*) are passed the models data by the controller, then served.